 Guide for postgraduate students

-A guide for postgraduate students Supervision and Study
+A guide for CRH PhD and MD postgraduate students - Supervision and Study

 This is intended to provide an outline that should help you settle in at the start of your postgraduate studies and provide an outline of what to expect.

-In the first two weeks your immediate priorities will be registration (matriculation), discussing a plan of research with your supervisor, meeting fellow students and staff and familiarising yourself with local health and safety rules.
+In the first few weeks your immediate priorities will be registration (matriculation), discussing your plan of research with your supervisor/s, meeting fellow students and staff and familiarising yourself with local health and safety rules.

 One of your first tasks is matriculation, which should be completed as soon as it is possible in order to avoid difficulties.
 Details on how to matriculate are on the college website at http://www.ed.ac.uk/student-systems/support-guidance/students/matriculation/new-campus-based-students

-If you have any problems the CRH PG Administrator, staff in the College of Medicine PG office (first floor of Chancellor’s Building) or your supervisor will be able to help.
-Once you have matriculated, you will be able to obtain a student card (giving you access to a wide range of University facilities), a student email account, access to online resources such as the University portal MyEd (www.myed.ed.ac.uk/) and a University library card which can be used for borrowing books/journals and access to the main library on George Square.
+If you have any problems with this process the CRH PG Administrator, staff in the College of Medicine PG office (first floor of Chancellor’s Building) or your supervisor will be able to help.
+Once you have matriculated, you will be able to obtain a student card (giving you access to a wide range of University facilities), a student email account, access to online resources such as the University portal MyEd (www.myed.ed.ac.uk) and University library facilities.

 After welcoming you to the Centre your supervisor will arrange for you to be introduced to key members of staff such as the Centre Management, Administrative teams and the staff and students in their group.
 Staff will arrange for you to get an identity card to allow you to gain access to the laboratories and other facilities in the QMRI and you will be given a space in a shared office with access to a computer as well as somewhere as a "base" within the laboratory.